Strong coupling in chiral cavities: nonperturbative framework for enantiomer discrimination: Conclusion

 While the matrix elements for the $J$ operators are obtained using the angular momentum properties, the contribution arising from the cavity-induced potential is more difficult to account for.
 To include the contribution from the cavity potential we perform a discrete Fourier transform in $\theta$ and $\phi$

 where we have only retained the $V_{ln}$ such that $\abs{V_{ln}}>0.001$.
 The diagonalization is performed in \textit{Mathematica} for quantum number M = 0, 1, 2 and states with $J\leq 4$.
-The intensities in the spectrum have been computed using the transition dipole
+The intensities in the spectrum have been computed using the oscillator strength

 where $\psi_{g}$ and $\psi_{e}$ are the ground and excited state wave functions, respectively, with energies $E_{g}$ and $E_{e}$.